HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </observe>
 ```

-After using responsive processing, developers don't need to explicitly write `bind` and `observe` tags to get the same responsive processing effect, just add the `hvml:responsively` adverb attribute to the external tag.
+After using responsive processing, developers don't need to explicitly write `bind` and `observe` tags to get the same responsive processing effect, just add `hvml:responsively` adverb attribute to the external tag.

-The following example binds the user name to the name entered in the input box; through responsive processing, when the user changes the content in the input box, the text content of the `p` element will automatically change.
+The following example binds the user name to the name entered in the input box; through responsive processing, when the user changes the content in the input box, the text content of `p` element will automatically change.

 ```hvml
      <init as="user_name">